FC

 Animal Use

-For more information on this topic, please refer to this PDF from the American Humane Association:
+For more information on this topic, please refer to the American Humane Association’s Guidelines for the Safe Use of Animals in Filmed Media.

 Communication of safety information